Test for non-negligible adverse shifts: Statistical framework

-The weights in (\ref{eqn:weights}) shift most of the mass from low-threshold to high-threshold regions.
+The weights in Equation (\ref{eqn:weights}) shift most of the mass from low to high-threshold regions.
 As a result, \texttt{D-SOS} is highly tolerant of negligible shifts associated with low scores, and conversely, it is attentive to the shifts associated with high scores.
-Zhang ( \hyperlink{ref-zhang2002powerful}{2002}) posits other functional forms, but the quadratic relationship between weights and contaminations gives rise to one of the most powerful variants of the test and so, we follow suit.
+Low (high) thresholds map to high (low) contamination rates and low (high) values of the CDF, \(F^{tr}_{X}\).
+At the lowest threshold, every point in the training set is an outlier; at the highest threshold, none is.
+Within this spectrum, high thresholds better reflect the assumption that the training set does not contain too many outliers\footnote{We do not assume that the training set only consists of inliers.
+It may be contaminated, but hopefully not too badly compromised i.e.~it is clean enough to be the reference distribution.}.
+Thus, we put more weights on high, rather than low, thresholds. \citet{zhang2002powerful} posits other functional forms, but the quadratic relationship between weights and contaminations as in Equation (\ref{eqn:weights}) gives rise to one of the most powerful variants of the test and so, we follow suit.

-\texttt{D-SOS} constructs a test statistic based on score ranks, not on levels.
-The weighted area under the receiver operating curve, weighted AUC (WAUC) for short, is a robust statistic that is invariant to changes in levels so long as the underlying ranking is unaffected.
-The WAUC, denoted \(T\), can be written as:
+\texttt{D-SOS} constructs a test statistic based on the score ranks, not on the levels.
+The weighted area under the receiver operating characteristic curve (WAUC) is a robust statistic that is invariant to changes in levels so long as the underlying ranking is unaffected.
+The WAUC, denoted \(T\), can be written as

-assuming the test set is the \emph{positive} class and gets labeled as 1s (0s for the training set).
-See Hand ( \hyperlink{ref-hand2009measuring}{2009}) for this derivation of the AUC: the weights \(w\) are tacked on to obtain the WAUC.
-Formally, \(T\) in (\ref{eqn:wauc}) is the \texttt{D-SOS} test statistic for dataset shift. \(T\) is also clearly a member within the class of tests in \(Z\) (see \ref{eqn:zhang}).
+See Equation (1) in \citet{hand2009measuring} for details. \(T\) in Equation (\ref{eqn:wauc}) is formally the \texttt{D-SOS} test statistic for adverse shift.
+The (W)AUC is also threshold-invariant, meaning that it averages (discriminative) performance over thresholds of varying importance.
+The upside is we do not have to commit to a single threshold.
+The downside is, if not careful, the (W)AUC summarizes performances over irrelevant regions e.g. low-threshold regions.
+As a generalization of the AUC, the WAUC puts non-uniform weights on thresholds \citep{li2010weighted}. \texttt{D-SOS} seizes on this to give more weight to the outlying regions of the data\footnote{\citet{weng2008new} also advocates for the WAUC as a performance metric for imbalanced datasets because it can capture disparate misclassification costs.}.
+These data-driven (adaptive) weights conform to the training (reference) distribution, relieving us of the burden of introducing additional hyperparameters.